 top of page

 Labrador Tea is a beautiful airy shrub native to acidic boggy areas, sunny, moist shores and damp woods.
-It makes an excellent garden plant and looks especially beautiful when planted en masse.
+This low-growing evergreen features white blooms in spring and clusters of fuzzy fruits that split open when ripe, usually late summer.

 SKU: RG01-SS

-• Height: 3 feet high and wide
+• Grows: 3-4 feet high and wide

 • Light: Full to part sun

-• Soil: Moist, well drained
+• Soil: Moist, boggy or well drained

 • Bloom: White, clusters, May-August